Derive (Lyra) DeFi Options Protocol Explained

-Lyra Finance’s revolutionary automated market maker (AMM) technology makes it the most popular DeFi options protocol in Web3.
+Lyra Finance’s (now Derive) revolutionary automated market maker (AMM) technology makes it the most popular DeFi options protocol in Web3.

 Reviewed by: Ryan Grace